Roaming with Fire

 “I believe there is one stored with one of the two canisters.
 I will seek it.”
-He turned to Mik and spoke slightly softer.
+They turned to Mik and spoke slightly softer.
 “You should go and get all of your things and hurry back here—“ the pori reached out, almost grabbing Mik’s shoulder before realizing his arms and hands bore no plates and would thus burn the avoc alive.
 “Do not run or unnecessarily spend your energy.”

 In a few minutes the remaining five made their way through the hole in the tunnel, with one of the researchers carefully filling out the remaining journal, furiously tapping and clicking against the digital inputs.
 As they made their way into the city, the group found vents of magma, glowing several meters beneath the surface.
 What they needed was there, but out of reach.

 In the city center they found a long-simmering volcano.
 A deep and narrow crater whose sides had clearly been dug in to carve paths down the main vent to where the surface of the magma should be, but it was presently even lower.
 From their vantage point, one Poria made the observation that lava had cooled over part of the lower pathway.
 The—apparently—remaining lead researcher handed the research journal to Alhicj and took another pori down the path, where they were able to consume enough lava to be near “full”.
 Alhicj handed the journal back and took the remaining pori to do the same.
 Upon their return, the three researchers spread out among the inner city, and Alhicj kept watch with Mik.

 “There are a few issues that this crater presents.”